 - For More information on the FM website and an Afterword

-(1) Powerful new study gives more evidence about exaggerating the Soviet threat
+(1) New study: more evidence about exaggerating the Soviet threat

 New Study: Previously Classified Interviews with Former Soviet Officials Reveal U.S. Strategic Intelligence Failure Over Decades — 1995 Contractor Study Finds that U.S. Analysts Exaggerated Soviet Aggressiveness and Understated Moscow’s Fears of a U.S. First Strike.
 Edited by William Burr and Svetlana Savranskaya.
 Posted at George Washington University’s National Security Archive, 11 September 2009.
 Opening: